 The method requires two different archives.
-The first is a meteorological archive describing the state of the atmosphere at a synoptic scale, such as reanalysis datasets.
-The second is an archive of the target variable to be predicted, here precipitation.
-It is most often made of daily precipitation totals at a target station or integrated over a target catchment.
+The first is a meteorological archive describing the state of the atmosphere at a synoptic scale, such as reanalysis datasets, sampled at different hours (e.g. every 1é or 6 or 3 hour).
+The second is an archive of the target variable to be predicted, here precipitation cumulated over a given duration.
+It is most often made of standard ( 6hUTC to 30h UTC) daily precipitation totals, either at a target station or integrated over a target catchment.
 Obviously, the period to be used is limited to the smallest period common to the two archives.

 Ruosteenoja1988 and Vandendool1994 have analysed the influence of the length of the meteorological archive on the quality of the analogy.
 They highlighted a three-way relationship between the quality of the analogy, the archive length, and the size of the spatial domain (or degrees of freedom): errors increase with a bigger domain, but decrease with a longer archive.
 For that reason, limited spatial windows are always considered when searching for analogues, and the archive length is maximized.

 Therefore, due to the availability of long precipitation archives at a daily time step that have no equivalent at a finer resolution, AMs are usually implemented on a daily basis.
-Consequently, the analogue situations are assessed by comparing predictors at fixed hours of the day.
-However, it can be expected that the analogy of the synoptic situations does not occur systematically at the same time of the day and that better candidates can be found by shifting to a different hour.
+Given the cumulative aspect of the predictand, the corresponding meteorological situation is characterized by several predictors taken at different but fixed hours of the day, and the analogue situations are assessed by comparing these same predictors at the same fixed hours of the day.
+However, it can be expected that the best analogy of the synoptic situations does not occur systematically at the same time of the day and that better candidates can be found by shifting to different hours.
 With this assumption, a moving time window (MTW) was introduced to allow the search for candidates at different hours of the day.
-Previous tests showed the benefit, in terms of analogy criterion values, of searching for analogue synoptic situations at a finer time step, but without assessing the impact on the prediction skill Finet2008.
+Previous tests showed the benefit, in terms of analogy criterion values, of searching for analogue synoptic situations at a finer time step, but without assessing the impact on the prediction skillfor a specific predictand Finet2008.

 One can question the interest of using moving daily totals when for example 6-hourly precipitation series can be predicted instead.
 However, the 6-hourly time series generated by the AM might not represent accurately the intra-daily precipitation distribution or variability.
 In addition, sometimes a resolution finer than the daily time step is not needed and another disaggregation technique may be used afterwards.
 Finally, when using a reconstructed precipitation archive, the errors in intra-daily precipitation distributions have a smaller impact on 24h totals than 6h totals.

-The MTW finds analogue situations at different hours of the day, which can also be seen as an inflation of the archive length.
+The proposed MTW finds analogue situations at different hours of the day, which can also be seen as an inflation of the archive length.
 However, despite having x time more candidate situations, the quantity of new information is not expected to be as important as an x time longer archive due to significant correlation between successive situations within the same day.
 Nevertheless, if the MTW can improve the prediction skill of the AM, it means that it does extract new information from the archive.